yoren/gravityflow/readme.md

 define( 'SCRIPT_DEBUG', true );

-## (No) Support
+## Support
 If you'd like to receive the stable release version, automatic updates and support please purchase a license here: https://gravityflow.io.

-Support requests without a valid license will be ignored.
+We cannot provide support to anyone without a valid license.

 ## Documentation
 User Guides, FAQ, Walkthroughs and Developer Docs: http://docs.gravityflow.io